pretix/pretix/doc/development/concepts.rst

 Restrictions
 ^^^^^^^^^^^^

-The probably most powerful concepts of pretix is the very abstract concept of **restricitons**.
+The probably most powerful concepts of pretix is the very abstract concept of **restrictions**.
 We already know that **items** can come in very different **variations**, but a **restriction** decides whether an variation is available for sale and assign **prices** to **variations**.
-There are **restriction types** (pieces of code implementing the restriction logic) and **restriction instances** (the specific configurations made by the organzier).
+There are **restriction types** (pieces of code implementing the restriction logic) and **restriction instances** (the specific configurations made by the organizer).
 Although **restrictions** are a very abstract concept which can be used to do nearly anything, there are a few obvious examples:

 * One easy example is a restriction by time, which allows the sale of certain item variations